Sheldon and his family at the finish line of a race

 “It was awful.
 Not only couldn’t I run or play golf – I couldn’t even lift my kids,” Sheldon says.
 “The pain got worse and worse every day to the point where one day I tried to walk around the block to go pick up my girls from the bus stop and I had to sit down halfway because I couldn’t go any further.
 It was terrible.”

 And yet – the first doctor he saw for help told him his only options were physical therapy and living with the pain.
-Sheldon couldn’t bear the thought of that and got a second opinion from doctors at the Virginia Spine Institute in Reston.
+Sheldon couldn’t bear the thought of that and got a second opinion from doctors at the VSI in Reston.
 “I knew right away I could help him and in November 2010, I performed a successful 2-level lumbar spinal fusion on him,” says Dr. Schuler.

 Sheldon says he felt better immediately.
 “Pre-surgery I couldn’t even lift my right foot when doctors pushed on it and I’ll never forget – the first morning after my surgery, Dr. Schuler pushed on my foot and it didn’t stop me at all.
 I was able to lift my foot straight up in the air and it didn’t hurt at all.
 My wife was in tears.
 She was so happy and I was just so grateful,” Sheldon says.